The Bowling Club has resumed. The Scarborough League is now running until March.

 Bempton and Buckton Short Mat Bowling Club is affiliated to NYSMBA and ESMBA the regional and national bodies.
-We made our debut in the local Scarborough League in September 2015 and now run two teams.
+We made our debut in the local Scarborough League in September 2015 and now run one team.
 Club Night is Wednesday which is also our night for home league fixtures.

 Alan McLean is the Secretary and can be reached on 07803 246 554.

 An open session is held in the Hall every Friday throughout the year from 10.00am to 12.30pm at £2.00 per person.
 All are welcome and all equipment is provided.
 20p will get you a cuppa and your first session is fine.
 You will also be made very welcome if you come for a free taster session at a Club Night.
 These are on Wednesday evening from 6.30pm – 8.30pm throughout the year except certain nights September to April when there is a League match.
 Please bring flat soled shoes/slippers or make sure your socks don’t have holes in!
 Further information from Alan on 07803246554 or Ruth on 07808480911